 I decided to try something different.
 I removed the included silicone pad, then used a liberal application of thermal epoxy to affix my DVR4 to the inner top surface of the regulator lid.
 So far so good.

-Step 6Follow the instructions from Dynamo Regulators and connect the four color-coded wires to the applicable nodes, terminals, or contacts left on the phenolic base of the regulator.
+Step 6Follow the instructions from ElectroDynamic Solutions and connect the four color-coded wires to the applicable nodes, terminals, or contacts left on the phenolic base of the regulator.
 Use a good high-quality soldering iron.
 Go ahead and splurge and use lead-tin solder.
 Do not use acid-flux!!!

 Modern lead-free (RHOS) solder requires higher temperatures.
 As we are not going to be manufacturing goods for export – don’t bother using it.